Angels in America: Part One: Millennium Approaches

-Prior begins to hear the voice of an angel telling him to prepare for her arrival, and receives visits from a pair of ghosts who claim to be his own ancestors, informing him that he is a divine prophet.
-Prior does not know if these visitations are caused by an emotional breakdown or if they are real.
-At the end of Part One, the angel crashes through Prior's bedroom ceiling and proclaims that "the Great Work" has begun.
+Prior begins to experience intense dreams and visions as his health worsens.
+He hears the voice of an angel telling him to prepare for her arrival, a flaming book erupts from the floor during a medical check-up, and he receives visits from the ghosts of two ancestral Prior Walters, informing him that he is a divine prophet.
+Prior does not know if these visitations are hallucinations caused by an emotional breakdown or if they are real.
+At the end of Part One, a glorious winged Angel crashes through Prior's bedroom ceiling, addresses him as "Prophet", and proclaims that "the Great Work" has begun.

 Part Two: Perestroika

+The play begins with a speech given by the world's oldest living Bolshevik, Aleksii Antedilluvianovich Prelapsarianov, addressing a crowd in Moscow in December 1985.
+He condemns the reforms proposed by Mikhail Gorbachev, decrying the notion of progress without political theory, and declaring that the only way forward is to not move.

 At the funeral of a friend, a shaken Prior relates his encounter with the Angel to Belize.
 After revealing the presence of a mystical book underneath the tile in Prior's kitchen, the Angel reveals to him that Heaven is a beautiful city that resembles San Francisco, and God, described as a great flaming Aleph, created the universe through copulation with His angels, who are all-knowing but unable to create or change on their own.
 God, bored with the angels, made mankind with the power to change and create.
 The progress of mankind on Earth caused Heaven to suffer earthquake-like tremors and physically deteriorate.
 Finally, on the day of the San Francisco earthquake in 1906, God abandoned Heaven.
 The Angel brings Prior a message for mankind—"stop moving!"—in the belief that if man ceases to progress, Heaven will be restored.
-Belize believes that Prior is projecting his own fears of abandonment into an elaborate hallucination, but Prior suspects that his illness is the prophecy taking physical form, and that the only way the Angel can force him to deliver her message is to die.
+Since the night of his vision, his health has once again started to decline.
+Belize believes that Prior is projecting his own fears of abandonment and death into an elaborate hallucination, but Prior suspects that his illness is the prophecy taking physical form, and that the only way the Angel can force him to deliver her message is for him to die.

 Roy lands at the hospital in the care of Belize, where his condition rapidly declines.
 He manages to use his political clout to acquire a private stash of the experimental drug AZT, at the expense of withholding the drug from participants in a drug trial.
-Alone in the hospital, Cohn finds himself increasingly isolated, with only Belize, who despises him, and the ghost of Ethel for company.
-Joe visits Roy, who is near death, and receives a final, paternal blessing from his mentor.
-However, when Joe confesses he has left Harper for a man, Roy rejects him in a violent reaction of fear and rage, ordering him to return to his wife and cover up his indiscretion.
+Alone in the hospital and fighting disbarment, Roy finds himself increasingly isolated, with only Belize, who despises him, and the ghost of Ethel for company.